Making a Consumer Complaint

 Be advised that a copy of your complaint will be sent to the person or entity you are complaining about for their side of the story.

 Be advised that the District Attorney's Office cannot act as your private attorney or give you legal advice.
 If you need legal advice, go to legal remedies for assistance.
 This office will evaluate your complaint for mediation or for potential enforcement action.
 If we determine that your complaint involves the violation of laws by a business or its owner, our office may file a civil or criminal enforcement action against that business.

 The primary purpose of such an action will be to punish the business or owner by seeking fines, penalties, court orders, and even jail time.
 Such an action may also seek restitution on your behalf, but there is no guarantee that restitution will be recovered.
 Further, during such an action, we cannot represent you, give you legal advice, or keep you apprised of the case.

 Small Claims Court

-If the Consumer Affairs Unit is unable to resolve your complaint or if it is deemed to be a civil matter another option would be to file a small claims action in the Napa Superior Court.
+If the Consumer Complaint Unit is unable to resolve your complaint or if it is deemed to be a civil matter another option would be to file a small claims action in the Napa Superior Court.
 Small Claims Court is a special court to provide citizens with a quick and inexpensive way to collect claims up to $10,000.
 You must be 18 years old to file a claim.
 Minors must have the court appoint a guardian to sue for them.

 How to File a Claim